-m.
+o.
 Advertising expenses:

 Advertising costs are expensed as incurred.
-Advertising expenses for the years ended 2001, 2002 and 2003, were \$ 15,516, \$ 11,502 and \$ 8,371, respectively.
+Advertising expenses for the years ended December 31, 2002, 2003 and 2004, were \$ 11,502, \$ 8,371 and \$ 12,317, respectively.

-n.
+p.
 Concentrations of credit risk:

-Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents, short-term bank deposits, marketable securities, trade receivables and long-term bank deposits.
-The majority of the Company's cash and cash equivalents, short-term bank deposits and the long-term bank deposits are invested in dollar and dollar-linked investments, and are deposited in major banks in the U.S. and Europe.
-Such deposits in the U.S may be in excess of insured limits and are not insured in other jurisdictions.
+Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents, short-term bank deposits, marketable securities and trade receivables.
+The majority of the Company's cash and cash equivalents and marketable securities is held by the Company's Singapore resident subsidiary, invested in dollar and dollar-linked investments, and is deposited in major banks in the U.S. and Europe.
+Such deposits in the U.S. may be in excess of insured limits and are not insured in other jurisdictions.
 Management believes that the financial institutions that hold the Company's investments are financially sound and, accordingly, minimal credit risk exists with respect to these investments.